joeante/Unity.GPUAnimation/README.md

 * Currently no frustum culling
 * HDRP / LWRP is not supported at the moment.
 Lets create a custom code shader graph node that works with both HDRP & LWRP.
 * Make more interesting example that use walk / attack / die animation clips
+* Support for blending animation clips
+* Bake MeshRenderer based attachments into the skin mesh
+* Bake into a single large texture with all 3 curve data samples next to each other for cache locality